kstrikesbak/my-portfolio/portfolio.md

 # `KEJAL PORTFOLIO`

+## ___*`PROFILE`*___

+**I am highly motivated and enjoy working at a fast pace, within a pressurised environment as this often yields the best rewards in terms of personal satisfaction.
+I also value the opportunity to learn new skills, with a strong appetite for knowledge.**

 ## ___*`EDUCATION & QUALIFICATIONS`*___

 * 2017: The TEFL Academy
 Teaching English as a Foreign Language 120 hours (distinction)

 * 2014: The University of Buckingham
 Secondary PGCE in Mathematics with QTS

 * 2013: University Of Sheffield
 BSc (Hons) Mathematics 2:1

 ## ___*`EMPLOYMENT`*___